deanwampler/spark-scala-tutorial/Tutorial.markdown

 [WordCount3.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/WordCount3.scala)

 This exercise also implements *Word Count*, but it uses a slightly simpler approach.
 It also uses a utility library to support command-line arguments, demonstrating some idiomatic (but fairly advanced) Scala code.
 We won't worry about the details of this utility code, just how to use it.
-When we set up the `SparkContext`, we also use [Kryo Serialization](http://spark.apache.org/docs/latest/tuning.html), which provides better compression and therefore better utilization of memory and network bandwidth.
+Next, instead of using the old approach of creating a `SparkContext`, we'll use the new approach of creating a `SparkSession` and extracting the `SparkContext` from it when needed.
+Finally, we'll also use [Kryo Serialization](http://spark.apache.org/docs/latest/tuning.html), which provides better compression and therefore better utilization of memory and network bandwidth (not that we really need it for this small dataset...).

-You can run this example in both local mode or using Hadoop.

 This version also does some data cleansing to improve the results.
 The sacred text files included in the `data` directory, such as `kjvdat.txt` are actually formatted records of the form: